 - Directors and Key managerial personnel’s remuneration.

-- Penalty, punishment on Directors or officers of the company, details of compounding of offenses, penalty, punishment, appeals filed against, judgments if any.
+- Penalty, punishment on Directors or officers of the company, details of compounding of offences, penalty, punishment, appeals filed against, judgments if any.

 - Certificate of compliance disclosure matters if any as prescribed.

-- Foreign Institutional investors if any there registration, percentage of shareholding, name address, countries of incorporation.
+- Foreign Institutional investors if any there registration, percentage of shareholding, name address, and countries of incorporation.

 - Any other matters as prescribed.

 - a director and the company secretary, or